-Future political or related events similar or comparable to the September 11, 2001 terrorist attacks, or significant military conflicts or long term reactions of governments and society to such events, may cause significant delays or reductions in technology purchases or limit our ability to travel to certain parts of the world.
+Future political or related events similar or comparable to the September 11, 2001 terrorist attacks, or significant military conflicts or long-term reactions of governments and society to such events, may cause significant delays or reductions in technology purchases or limit our ability to travel to certain parts of the world.
+In addition, such events have had and may continue to have negative effects on financial markets, including significant price and volume fluctuations in securities markets.
+If such events continue or escalate, our business and results of operations could be harmed and the market price of our common stock could decline.